Bundle Adjustment in the Eager Mode: Experiments

-In each training iteration, the pretrained model predicts feature correspondences for a short video clip of 4-6 frames.
-The features are first used for estimating camera poses and 3D landmarks.
-The BA module then refines the estimations by minimizing the reprojection error using the LM optimizer.
-The final reprojection error is then used for updating the model weights in the upper level.

-To train the model, the remaining problem is to compute the gradient to network parameters.
 While the original iMatching paper proposes an efficient method for gradient backpropagation through BA leveraging stationary points, its practical implementations rely on GTSAM \cite{gtsam}.
-While robust for factor graph optimization, GTSAM operates outside the PyTorch ecosystem, requiring additional interfaces to handle gradient computations and data transfer between C++ and Python.
+GTSAM operates outside the PyTorch ecosystem, requiring additional interfaces to handle gradient computations and data transfer between C++ and Python.
 This increases code complexity especially when implementing high-frequency training loops.
-An implementation effort estimate of other methods can be found in \tref{tab:linecount}.

 In this experiment, we replaced the conventional BA component with our proposed framework.
-This integration ensures that gradients of self-supervision loss are computed eﬃciently within the same computational graph as the neural network, streamlining the training process.
-Our eager mode BA only takes \textbf{37} lines of code to implement.
-This is simpler than the GTSAM implementation requiring 305 lines of code, in which 246 lines are used for compiling the pybind interface.
-Evaluating the impact on the convergence of the training process is the primary focus of the remaining subsections.
+This integration ensures that gradients of self-supervision loss are computed efficiently within the same computational graph as the neural network, streamlining the training process.